 The Tiger Collection features the memories of a number of veterans who fought in and against the Tiger.
-This short series of “Second World War Veteran” articles takes a more detailed look at their experiences.
+This short series takes a more detailed look at their experiences.
 In Part Three British veterans, Ernest Slarks and Ken Tout discussed training

 The Tiger I was 3547mm wide and this posed a problem for its strategic mobility.
 The most efficient way to move tanks long distances during the 1940’s was by train, but the Tiger, with its operational tracks, was too wide.